IanWhalen/mongodb-tools.com/_tools/Dex.md

 purpose: Performance Tuning

 # Short description of tool
-description: Dex is a tool developed by the MongoLab engineers that suggests corrections to your indexes based on logged queries.
+description: Dex is a tool developed by the mLab engineers that suggests corrections to your indexes based on logged queries.

 # image should be added to the img/ directory, ideally 370x200px
 img: dex.png